Key take: 2020 is the year of the enterprise for AWS

-Probably the most striking, most evident of the themes this year.
-AWS are targeting the Enterprise heavily.
-Not only are many of the new features targeting the Enterprise, but more specifically they are targeting removal of blockers to AWS adoption in such companies; data privacy, security, hybrid cloud and connectivity issues as examples.
+Probably the most striking and evident of the themes this year.
+AWS are targeting the enterprise heavily.
+Not only are many of the new features targeting the enterprise, but more specifically they are targeting removal of blockers to AWS adoption in such companies; data privacy, security, hybrid cloud and connectivity issues as examples.
 We’ve previously seen this as a slight chink in the armour of AWS vs it’s primary competitors and this move makes their intentions clear - to compete hard on this front.

 This demonstrated a change in tack for re:Invent keynotes, and one that perhaps left them feeling a little more like marketing tools than usual.
 This was especially so in the case of Werner Vogels’ keynote, which seemed a little flat to this group of techies.

 Of the most interesting enterprise targeted announcements, Outposts really stood out.
 Admittedly announced last year, this year they have gone general availability with some new features, and apparently with a very busy roadmap planned over the coming year.
 Now you can pay for a limited set of AWS services in your own data centre, hybrid with the public cloud, within the same VPC.
 During one of the sessions we attended, GE Healthcare spoke about their implementation of Outposts at hospitals across the US, ensuring that the processing of imaging data was performed outside of the public cloud for privacy purposes.
 While such privacy challenges can be solved through other means in the public cloud, providing an option that doesn’t need to overcome such speedhumps will no doubt extend and accelerate AWS’ reach into the Enterprise market.
 The number of audience questions during the GE session made no bones of the interest in the market for this solution.